Why should you invest in fine wine?

-Investing with us is straightforward.
+Investing in the fine wine market is straightforward at Amphora.
 Following an initial consultation so that we clearly understand your investment ambitions – we want to know the timescales you’re working towards, your attitude to risk and so on – we will be most glad to provide you with some recommendations based on your requirements.

 1. Mini Stockmarket

 One of wine’s great benefits over other asset classes is that the market is broad and deep, with many producers in many regions offering their product over multiple vintages.
 In this sense, it is much like a mini stockmarket, whereas gold will always just be gold and oil will always just be oil.
 There is no homogeneity in the wine market, but there is sufficient fungible supply so as to prevent it becoming overly specialised like, for example, art.
 These characteristics allow diversification within the asset class itself, which can be used to mitigate risk.

 A common mistake made by many newcomers to the market is that they attempt to manage risk by minimising their financial exposure, and so ‘dip their toe’ with a single case.
 But in actual fact this investor has placed himself at the polar extreme of the risk spectrum because his return rests in the fortunes of that one case.
 We would always advocate diversification through a portfolio approach – like stocks and sectors, wines do not all move up and down at the same time or rate.
 It is our job to try and ensure that our clients’ portfolios are exposed to wines with the potential for maximum price appreciation, and to avoid those with the biggest downside threat.

 2. Unique Characteristics